section-engineering-education/engineering-education/articles/javascript-and-web-apis/index.md

 Line 4: You declare a function, `blockFor1Sec()`.
 You then move on to line 7.

-Line 7: You execute `setTimeout()`, which takes a function, `printHello`, and a time, in milliseconds, after which the function will be executed.
-This functionality is delegated to the browser, which means that your Thread Of Execution is freed.
+Line 7: You execute `setTimeout()`, that takes a function, `printHello`, and a time, in milliseconds, after which the function will be executed.
+This functionality is delegated to the browser, which means that your Thread of Execution is freed.
 You can then move onto Line 8.

 Line 8: You execute `blockFor1Sec()`